Wednesday, June 16, 2010

 The population of Gran Canaria is 850,000 with about 750,000 living in the northern part around Las Palmas as that is the industrialized area (shipping, construction, electronics, automotive parts, aquaculture, horticulture, desalination plants and tourism being the main industries).
 The island uses only desalinated water now so the water tables are rising.
 As the island is buffeted by ocean winds and storms, there are lots of “modern windmills” to generate electricity

-The resort was set against the high cliffs of the southern coast, just past the villages of Arguinequin and Patalavaca.
+and most agriculture has converted to indoor methods – greenhouses and covered fields predominantly - in order to provide protection for the growing plants.The resort was set against the high cliffs of the southern coast, just past the villages of Arguinequin and Patalavaca.
 Construction started in the late 80’s and the facilities were finished early in the 90’s.
 All the walkways on each floor to rooms were on the inside against the rock cliff, meaning every apartment had a beautiful view out over the sea.
 There were actually 4 resorts on the same property – all owned by the same company – but each offering slightly different amenities.
 Guests were free to take advantage of all 4 sites.
-Our apartment was on the upper level and this part of the resort had its own pools, café/bar, restaurant, childrens’ playground and games area.
+Our apartment was on the upper level and this part of the resort had its own pools, cafĂ©/bar, restaurant, childrens’ playground and games area.
 Very easy to feel self-contained without going far.
 As it is located right on the sea, access for the public to the waterfront area is mandatory – which meant the resort was actually gated at the beach end.
 This lower promenade had numerous restaurants, a grocery store and a performing stage where we were treated to shows every evening.
 The usual array of water sports were available – scuba outings, banana and paddle boats, sailboards and jet skis.

 We did visit Arguinequin for groceries several times and also visited the open-air public market which visits once a week.